topkecleon/telegram-bot-bash/doc/0_install.md

 ### Do not edit commands.sh
 From version 0.60 on your commands must be placed in 'mycommands.sh'.
 If you update from a version with your commands in 'commands.sh' move all your commands and functions to 'mycommands.sh'.

+From version 0.80 on 'commands.sh' will be overwritten on update!

 #### Location of var / tmp / data dirs
 From version 0.70 on the tmp dir is renamed to 'data-bot-bash' to reflect the fact that not only temporary files are stored. an existing 'tmp-bot-bash' will be automatically renamed after update.